In this product guide:

 Unlike road or flat gravel paths, technical running isn’t linear.
 Where and how you land isn’t predictable; you’re thinking on your feet.
 Therefore, a shoe that encourages proprioception is preferable.

 A technical trail runner will make a lot of side-to-side movements spread across a variety of foot-strike patterns.
 You could be forefoot, midfoot, or heel landing depending on the situation.
 That’s just downhill running; climbing steep verticals present its own set of challenges.

 Therefore, the choice of a trail shoe will depend on where you plan to run.

 Are your runs limited to gravel paths in the neighborhood park?
 In that case, you do not need a purpose-built trail shoe.
 You can use your regular road-running shoe if you prefer.

 Technical trails are where shoe choices become complicated.
 Should you get a shoe with a thin sole, so that you can feel the ground for a better sense of weight and power transfer?
 But risk getting jabbed under the foot with rocky edges or sharp roots?

 Or does it have to be a highly cushioned shoe for impact protection and high-mileage comfort?

-And if you’re running on wet terrain, you need trail shoes shod with the right kind of sticky rubber.
+If you’re running on slippery terrain, then the outsole needs to be shod with the right geometry of sticky rubber.
 That, of course, would be an overkill on dry trail paths because that could accelerate the wear and tear.
 On muddy trails, longer lugs and a tacky rubber compound are pre-requisites.

 Nailing the upper fit is the key.
 Too much room, and you may end up with the unwanted ‘sliding off the midsole’ sensation.
-Too short, and the downhill hill sections will cause your toes to jam forward into the reinforced toe bumper.
+Too short, and the downhill hill sections will cause the toes to jam forward into the reinforced toe bumper.
+That’s not desirable.

 Given the complexity, the best we can do is to recommend trail running shoes based on intended use-cases.
 The first two groups – the soft-roaders and versatile trail running shoes – are pretty straightforward.